 The national situation is critical.
 The lack of water created a disturbing panorama in the provinces of Buenos Aires, Córdoba, Santa Fe and Entre Ríos, the area with the highest agro-industrial production.

-After having lost a large part of the winter crops, mainly wheat and legumes, the early maize that could have been sown failed in a high percentage, the soybeans that were implanted try to survive and an important area is still waiting to be sown with maize. and late soybeans if any saving rain permits.
+After having lost a large part of the winter crops, mainly wheat and legumes, the early maize that might have been sown failed in a high percentage, the soybeans that were implanted try to survive and an important area is still waiting to be sown with maize. and late soybeans if any saving rain permits.

 The damage to livestock (lack of pasture, dry watercourses, added to cost increases) is also eloquent.